adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-We value many things beyond technical expertise, including collaboration and supporting others within our community.
-Providing a positive experience for other community members can have a much more significant impact than simply providing the correct answer.

 ## Scope

-This Code of Conduct and the enforcement policies listed above apply to all official CircuitPython venues.
-This includes but is not limited to any official CircuitPython spaces (both public and private), the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
-Examples of official CircuitPython spaces include meet-ups, audio chats on the Adafruit Discord, or interaction at a conference.
+This Code of Conduct and the enforcement policies listed above apply to all CircuitPython venues.
+This includes but is not limited to any CircuitPython spaces (both public and private), the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
+Examples of CircuitPython spaces include but are not limited to meet-ups, audio chats on the Adafruit Discord, or interaction at a conference.

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 As a community member, you are representing our community, and are expected to behave accordingly.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Attribution